How to Reduce Chronic Pain with Magnesium is now available in an audio format—press play to listen to this article or continue reading below.

-Increasing your levels can also be done by taking an oral supplement or by adding more magnesium-rich foods to your diet.
+Increasing your levels can also be done by taking an oral supplement or adding more magnesium-rich foods to your diet.
 Foods that are rich in magnesium include but are not limited to leafy green vegetables, whole grains, beans, nuts, and fish.
 See a full list here.

 Which Form of Magnesium is Right For You?

-Choosing the form that is best for you is something that should be discussed with your doctor.
+This is something that should be discussed with your doctor.
 Always check to see if your supplement is safe to take with current medications.

 I have several reasons for choosing a topical form.
-The first is the affordability.
+The first is affordability.
 Even with health insurance, having magnesium administered via intravenous, intrathecal, or by epidural is expensive.

 My body rejects oral forms of supplements.
 This includes magnesium-rich foods.
-I have to eat them in small amounts or suffer the consequence which is diarrhea or vomiting.
+I have to eat them in small amounts or suffer the consequence, which is diarrhea or vomiting.

 It was trying a topical form that made it possible to increase my magnesium levels.
 My body absorbs, uses, and prefers topical forms of supplements.